gramineproject/gramine/README.rst

 .. highlight:: sh

-**NOTE:** We are in the middle of transitioning our buildsystem to Meson, and the build procedures are changing.
+**NOTE:** We recently transitioned our buildsystem to Meson, and the build procedures were changed.
 See `Building instructions
 <https://gramine.readthedocs.io/en/latest/building.html>`__ for an up-to-date
 build tutorial.